concepcion7/chart_exercise/README.md

 TECH:

 This project is made with expo to focus on resolution.
-When download, executed npm install and then npx expo start.
+When download, execute npm install and then npx expo start.

 PRODUCT:
 Product req: "per month for the past 1 year"